thinkloop/sorted-collection/README.md

 SortedCollection
 =========

-An array-like JavaScript collection that maintains the sort order of its elements.
+A high-performance array-like JavaScript collection that maintains the sort order of its elements.
 To be used in place of a regular array of objects.

 In addition to basic Array functions like `push`, `splice`, `unshift`, and `forEach`, SortedCollection introduces new sort-oriented functions, like:
 `insert`.